junxit/us-congress-bills-115/metadata.md

 - 2018-10-01 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with an amended preamble.
 Without written report.
 - 2018-10-01 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with an amended preamble.
 Without written report.
 - 2018-10-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 608.
+- 2018-10-03 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(consideration: CR S6503-6504; text: CR S6503-6504)
+- 2018-10-03 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (consideration: CR S6503-6504; text: CR S6503-6504)